 Why the Hill District and Homewood?

-Although the Hill District and Homewood are different in many ways, they also have many things in common: Residents from the Hill District and Homewood must go outside of their neighborhoods to grocery shop.
-However, while the Hill District will be opening a new grocery store in late fall of 2011, there is not a new grocery store planned for Homewood at that time.
-Examining both of these neighborhoods will help us learn how residents currently make the food and shopping choices they do, how they see their neighborhoods and the resources they have there and whether changes in food shopping and other health factors are linked to the new full-service grocery store.
+Although the Hill District and Homewood are different in many ways, they also have many things in common: Residents from Homewood and the Hill District have had to go outside of their neighborhoods for major grocery shopping for many years.
+However, a new grocery store opened in the Hill District in late fall 2013.
+Examining both of these neighborhoods will help us learn how residents currently make the food and shopping choices they do, how they see their neighborhoods and the resources they have there, and whether changes in food shopping and other health factors are linked to the new full-service grocery store.

 PHRESH interviewers will be going door-to-door to invite adults in households in the Hill District and in Homewood to participate.